gve-sw/epnm/README.md

 The project is organized in a 3 step process, notably:
 * **Step 1** - Collect/streamline/write basic scripts for common tasks/operations of the main Cisco APIs
 * **Step 2** - Build a 'Wrapper' API for the basic scripts in step 1
 * **Step 3** - Write a simple use case that leverage the 'Wrapper' API.
-Participants may also leverage APIs outside the core ones, e.g., Spark & Tropo for human interaction.
+The use case may also leverage APIs outside the core ones, e.g., Spark & Tropo for human interaction.

 You will find the corresponding folders for each step.